phursen/LeadershipExercise/README.md

 1. **Black Screen on Load**:
    - Check browser console for errors
-   - Ensure server is running on port 3003
+   - Ensure server is running on port 3001
    - Verify client is accessing localhost:3000

 2. **Socket Connection Errors**:
-   - Confirm server is running: `cd server && npm start`
+   - Confirm server is running: `npm run server` or `npm start`
    - Check CORS configuration allows localhost:3000
-   - Verify no firewall blocking port 3003
+   - Verify no firewall blocking port 3001

 3. **Grid Not Displaying**:
    - Refresh the page